top of page

 The Story of the Portland Firefighter Memorial

 The story of Portland's Memorial to Fallen Firefighters begins on a dark day for Portland citizens.
-On June 26, 1911, fire alarm box 267 was pulled shortly after 7:45 AM.
-This was prompted by a fire at the Union Oil company at SE Water Avenue and Salmon Street.
+On June 26, 1911, fire alarm box 267 called fire crews to duty shortly after 7:45 AM.
+This was prompted by a fire at the Union Oil Company at SE Water Avenue and Salmon Street.
 Fire Chief David Campbell arrived soon after and began directing crews.
 At 8:35 AM, an oil tank exploded within the building and Chief Campbell knew this was a bad sign.
 Crews were called out of the building over concern for a larger explosion.
-Campbell entered the building to ensure all crews were out when an ominous rumble began.
+Campbell entered the building to ensure all crew members were out.
+It was then that an ominous rumble began.
 A tank explosion hurled smoke and flame skyward.
 A second tank then blew, propelling debris and firefighters upward and outward from the blast.
 The building collapsed.
 Campbell was nowhere to be seen.
-All feared the worst.
-Control of the fire was finally had at 10:15 AM.
+Crews finally had control over the fire at 10:15 AM.
 The search confirmed everyone's worst fears...Fire Chief David Campbell was dead.

 Stay tuned for the next entry on December 26th that will share who David Campbell was and why his death rocked the community.